-15. Select the model and support canisters to be loaded during the calibration sequence by pressing the corresponding row on the touchscreen (if they are not already selected by default).
+15. Select the model and support canisters to be loaded during the calibration sequence (M2 and S2 in this case) by pressing the corresponding row on the touchscreen.
 When selected, the row will be blue.
 Selected canisters are indicated by a white outline encasing the canister's icon.
+Canisters with the lowest volume of material are selected by default.
+If only one model and one support canister are installed, those canisters are selected by default.
 Press the Next button to proceed with the wizard.